Contrast-Security-OSS/docs/content/user/servers/OutputtoSyslog.md

 * **4 - Warning** for Blocked
 * **5 - Notice** for Probed

-For more information on this configuration, go to the [Server Defaults](admin-orgsettings.html#org-server) article.
+For more information on creating server configurations in Organization Settings, go to the [Server Defaults](admin-orgsettings.html#org-server) article.

 ## Servers Grid